American Civil Liberties Union: McCarthy era

 In the 1950s, the ACLU chose not to support Paul Robeson and other leftist defendants, a decision that would later be heavily criticized.

 During the early 1950s, the ACLU continued to steer a moderate course through the Cold War.
 When singer Paul Robeson was denied a passport in 1950, even though he was not accused of any illegal acts, the ACLU chose not to defend him.
 The ACLU later reversed their stance and supported William Worthy and Rockwell Kent in their passport confiscation cases, which resulted in legal victories in the late 1950s.

 In response to communist witch-hunts, many witnesses and employees chose to use the fifth amendment protection against self-incrimination to avoid divulging information about their political beliefs.
-Government agencies and private organizations, in response, established policies which inferred communist party membership for anyone who invoked the fifth amendment.
 The national ACLU was divided on whether to defend employees who had been fired merely for pleading the fifth amendment, but the New York affiliate successfully assisted teacher Harry Slochower in his Supreme Court case, which reversed his termination.